PietroLiuzzo/makepdf/README.md

 - the [Beta maṣāḥǝft API](https://betamasaheft.eu/apidoc.html) to print standard names of persons, places and manuscripts, as well as the standard title of literary works including their Clavis Aethiopica number (CAe)

-If these resources happen to be unavailable or you have no internet connection to let oxygen access them, this will not work.
+If these resources happen to be unavailable or you have no internet connection to let Oxygen access them, this will not work.
-This also means that there is a certain amount of dependency on the Beta Masaheft research environment and Zotero API.
+This also means that there is a certain amount of dependency on the Beta maṣāḥǝft research environment and Zotero API.

 Validation with a specific style schema is on the way and will be included in driver.xml, so that it does not affect the included TEI files and their schema association.